 Programme recruits access high-quality Initial Teacher Education (ITE) aligned with opportunities for industrial or academic placements, subject updating and Technical and Knowledge Skills Enhancement (TKSE).
 The resulting cohort of new teachers and potential leaders will be well equipped to work towards outstanding provision in the sector for learners on technical routes.

-Programme funding supports the recruitment, training, coaching and mentoring of students, and/or experienced professionals, who will teach Science, Engineering and Technology (SET) and related subject areas.
+Programme funding supports the recruitment, training, coaching and mentoring of students, and/or experienced professionals, who will teach Science, Engineering and Technology (SET) related subject areas.

 - Post Graduate Certificate of Education (PGCE) (Level 7), but depending on the provider this may lead to the Professional Graduate Certificate in Education (ProfGCE) (Level 6)

-- OR Certificate in Education (Cert Ed)
+- Certificate in Education (Cert Ed)

 The expectation is that the course will run for either one to two years.

-38 trainee teachers joined the Programme in September 2021, but there are still places available for eligible teachers to join.
+38 trainee teachers joined the programme in September 2021, but there are still places available for eligible teachers to join.
 The closing date for recruitment has been extended to 31 March 2021.